ArturKrys/multi-agent-traffic/reports/project_proposal/main.typ

 Phantom traffic jams—stop-and-go waves that arise on busy roads without obstacles—are caused by drivers' delayed reactions and uneven braking/acceleration.
 These jams waste time and fuel, increase pollution, and raise crash risks.
 While adding lanes might help, autonomous vehicles (AVs), as shown in the video @cgpgrey2017traffic, have greater potential to improve safety and efficiency.
 By using precise control and coordinated driving algorithms, AVs can smooth traffic flow and reduce these unnecessary costs.

 == Related Work
 Traffic flow dynamics have been extensively studied in transportation engineering.
 In the same light, although not as extensively studied, there are still a considerable number of studies related to how AVs could help traffic flow.
 Some of these studies, like "Traffic Flow Dynamics: Data, Models and Simulation" @Treiber2013, "Opportunities for multiagent systems and multiagent reinforcement learning in traffic control" @Bazzan2009 and "How Autonomous   and Human-Driven Vehicles interact in a Roundabout" @laura2023 provide valuable insights into the potential of AVs to improve traffic efficiency and stability.

-However, most of these studies focus on specific scenarios or vehicle types, leaving a gap in understanding how AVs can be integrated into existing traffic systems.
 The work "The impact of connected and autonomous vehicles on traffic flow stability" @sugiyama2008 provides a comprehensive overview of the potential benefits of AVs in traffic flow dynamics, but it does not explore the effects of varying penetration rates or cooperative behaviors.

 == Problem definition and relevance
 With this project we pretend to addresses the following problem: How do varying percentages of autonomous vehicles with different cooperative behaviors impact traffic flow stability and throughput in a circular single-lane highway?